 3. Describe how you will engage the students in self-assessment and/or reflection.
-Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
+Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and ELD goal(s), if appropriate, and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
 If you provide instructional adaptations (accommodations and/or modifications) for student(s) during the student self-assessment, explain why.

 Be specific.
 Student self-assessment should be age and/or developmentally appropriate.
+Young students may need to respond verbally or have picture cues if they are not yet reading and writing.
 If the student self-assessment is a set of questions or pictures, list the questions you plan to have the students respond to and/or provide the pictures.
 If the assessment is a presentation of learning, describe the guiding questions or expectation for performance.
 If you want the students to write or draw a reflection of what they have learned, provide the sentence frames or prompt for that activity.
 Remember that the students will use a rubric to self-assess their product, process, or performance.